ibm-cloud-docs/openshift/ts-calico-log-level.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

 You experience issues with Calico components such as pods that don't deploy or intermittent networking issues.
+{: shortdesc}

+You experience issues with Calico components such as pods that don't deploy or intermittent networking issues.
 {: tsSymptoms}

+Calico networking issues can be difficult to diagnose without detailed logging.
+The default log level for Calico components is set to `info`, which provides basic operational information but might not include enough detail to troubleshoot complex networking problems.
+{: tsCauses}

-Increase the logging level of Calico components to gather more information about the issue.
+Increase the logging level of Calico components to `debug` to gather more detailed information about the issue.
+Debug-level logging provides verbose output that can help identify the root cause of networking problems.
 {: tsResolve}

 ## Increasing the log level for the `calico-typha` components